edxu96/BuildingHeatDynamics/docs/2-1-econometrics.tex.md

 6. Consider the distributional statement \(\left.\widehat{\theta} \stackrel{P}{\rightarrow} \theta_{0}, \text { where } \theta_{0} \in\right] 0 ; 1[\) is the population value/true value.
 Explain what it means and what assumptions are needed.

 7. What does it mean that \(\widehat{\theta}\) is asymptotically normally (Gaussian) distributed?
 Explain why it holds.

+## CI

+In 5% of the cases, hypothaticcaly repeated samples  are out in the ends, CI will not include theta-node

+In 95% of the cases, CI will include the true value.

+CI is random, not the true value.

+##

+consistent